|Nurse Sandra Smith (f)|

 |Nurse Louise Shields (f)|

 Louise qualified as a Nurse in 2000 from the University of Sheffield and joined School Lane in October 2015.
-She is the Sexual Health Lead and is currently completing Coil fitting training and a Minor Illness Diploma.
+She is the Sister/Nurse team lead at School Lane Surgery and main role is Minor Illnesses following completion of the Minor Illness Diploma.
+Other lead roles include Sexual Health.
+She is currently undertaking the Independant and Supplementary Nurse Prescribing.

 She also specialises in Travel Health and Child Immunisations which she thoroughly enjoys.